 Dr. Khalil Gibran Muhammad will present “Why History Matters in the Age of Mass Incarceration” on Thursday, March 30, 2017, at 7:30 p.m. in Sydnor Performance Hall for the 2017 John M. Turner Lecture in the Humanities.
 The event is free and open to the public.

 Dr. Muhammad’s perspective on race and criminal justice has been included in recent cable television interviews as well as print publications, including an opinion piece in the New York Times on Martin Luther King Jr. Day this year.
-His appearance at Lynchburg College will give local residents and students the opportunity to hear from one of the nation’s foremost thinkers on issues related to crime, punishment, and race.
+His appearance at University of Lynchburg will give local residents and students the opportunity to hear from one of the nation’s foremost thinkers on issues related to crime, punishment, and race.

 “Professor Muhammad’s research concerns race and the construction of criminality in the United States,” said Dr. Brian Crim, the John M. Turner Distinguished Chair in the Humanities.
 “From his award-winning book The Condemnation of Blackness: Race, Crime, and the Making of Modern Urban America to his involvement in Ava Duvernay’s powerful documentary 13th, Professor Muhammad is skilled at contextualizing the racial dimension of mass incarceration.”